orey/papers/docs/articles/conf-mgt.md

 In old Part Data Management (PDM) systems, a product is represented by a tree, which leaves are parts or groups of parts (so-called "design solutions" in some industries).

-The product tree structure is generally the fruit of several inspirations, for instance:
+The product tree structure is generally the fruit of several inspirations, amongst what we can find:

 * A functional split of the product (quite often coming from the [system engineering](https://en.wikipedia.org/wiki/Systems_engineering) view of the product);
 * A regulatory view of the product, e.g. a split of an aircraft product per ATA code in the aerospace world;
-* An organizational view of the product, e.g. mapping the product in the various organizations of the engineering office that design the product;
+* An organizational view of the product, e.g. mapping the product in the various organizations of the engineering office that design the product (mechanical engineering, electrical engineering, engine, air conditioning, etc.);
-* A mix between technical PDM systems capabilities and a mix of the previous constraints.
+* A mix between technical PDM systems capabilities (sometimes related to CM) and a mix of the previous constraints.

 The product tree, or "product structure", is containing the product with all its options, which is sometimes called the "150%".
 For sure, all options will not be applicable at the same time on a single instance of the product.

 The big challenges are, in this context:

-* To be able to get the exact list of applicable parts (or group of parts) for a certain instance of the product;
+* To be able to get the exact list of applicable parts (or design solutions) for a certain instance of the product;
-* To be able to manage the catalog of options applicable at a certain moment to all instances of the product;
+* To be able to manage the catalog of applicable options at a certain moment to future instances of the product;
 * To be able to manage change in this universe, for instance when some parts become obsolete and must be exchanged by something else.

 Moreover, the configurations of products that were manufactured or built must be preserved for maintenance.
 That can mean being able to create maintenance manuals and spare part lists for all products that were, at some point, manufactured and/or built.
 That would mean keeping track of the individual configuration of some product at some key moments of their life cycle.

 ### Manual version management in the product tree

-In old PDMs, we can see several limitations.

-The first one is that there is no real version management built in inside the system.
-When a leaf of the tree changes (let's consider from now on that the PDM is managing "design solutions" which are related to a small group of parts that will be used together in the product), a new version of the design solution is created by copying the previous one and its content and name it with a version number in its name.
+Generally, old PDMs don't manage natively the version management.
+When a leaf of the tree changes, a new version of the design solution is created by copying the previous one and its content and name it with a version number in its name.

 Let's take an example: The brake of my bicycle product is changing because my brake provider does not manufacture the old brake anymore.
 In my PDM, I must keep the old brake version because those information can be useful for the support of the already manufactured bicycles.
-I will create a new brake design solution by copying the old one, renaming it, and changing in it what needs to be changed.
+I will create a new brake design solution by copying the old one, renaming it, and changing in it what needs to be changed to take into account the new version of the component.

 From a certain point in time, from a certain instance of my product, all brakes will be of the new release (V2).
-Generally, I will do that when all my stock of old brakes will have been emptied.
+Generally, industrially, I will move from the old version to the new one when my stock of old brakes will have been emptied.

 In my PDM, I end up having, at the bottom of one branch, two versions of the brake.
-If I built my product tree getting inspired by a systems engineering approach, I will have a "brake branch" with two possible implementations:
+If I built my product tree getting inspired by a systems engineering approach, I will have a "brake branch", corresponding to the "brake function", with two possible implementations:

-* One that was used from the first instance of my product up to instance N (we will often speak about product "serial number" or S/N),
+* One that was used from the first instance of my product up to instance N (we will often speak about product "serial number" or S/N to identify in a unique way the instances of the product),
 * And the second one that will be used from instance N+1 and for the future (see Figure 1).

 ![Basic applicability in PDM](../yed/cm01.png)